CExA-project/dynk/README.md

 }
 ```

-Note that the Kokkos kernel is supplied as a functor now.
+Note that the Kokkos kernel is supplied as a functor now, which is another Kokkos standard way to pass parallel code.
-This works with NVCC.
+This works with NVCC and with the other compilers.

 As using a functor is cumbersome another approach is possible.